naafey-aamer/FS-with-a-GA/README.md

-# Breast_Cancer_Classifier
+# Breast Cancer Diagnosis with Logistic Regression and Genetic Algorithm Feature Selection

 #Optimizing Feature Selection for Breast Cancer Classification Using An Evolutionary Algorithm

+This notebook explores the diagnosis of breast cancer using the Breast Cancer Wisconsin (Diagnostic) Data Set.
+The dataset contains clinical measurements extracted from fine needle aspirates (FNA) of breast masses, aiming to predict the presence of malignant or benign tumors.
+The dataset consists of 569 instances with 30 features.

-Using sklearn's simple Logistic Regression method results in a classification accuracy of 92.9%.
+Using sklearn's basic Logistic Regression method on all 30 features results in a classification accuracy of 92.9%.

-The dataset has 30 features.
-The curse of dimensionality really plays a part when we have this many features.
+Since the dataset has 30 features, The curse of dimensionality becomes significant

-So I devised and fine tuned an evolutionary algorithm for feature selection.

-After the algorithm returned its carefully selected features, I ran sklearn's simple Logistic Regression method again on the selected features, and it achieved an accuracy of 99.1%!
+To enhance the logistic regression model's performance, I implemented a genetic algorithm-based feature selection technique.
+It initializes a population of chromosomes representing feature selections, assigns fitness scores using logistic regression, and selects the best individuals for reproduction.
+The algorithm applies one-point crossover and mutation operations to evolve the population over multiple generations.

+After evolving the population, we select the best individual and extract the corresponding features from the training and testing sets.
+And then train another logistic regression model using the genetically selected features and achieve an accuracy of 99.1% with the same basic sklearn LR model.